Blagdon, Paignton: Edward Blount (died 1726)

 Edward Blount (died 1726) of Blagdon, third son, who inherited his maternal estates.
 As a Roman Catholic he was associated with the Howard family, Dukes of Norfolk, the leading Catholic family in England.
 On 6 June 1716, together with Lord George Howard, (died 1721), the eldest half-brother of Henry Howard, 7th Duke of Norfolk (1655–1701), he "successfully petitioned the House of Lords for counsel to argue against provisions in the Papists' Estates Bill, read 18th May 1716, which threatened to ruin their credit".
 Shortly thereafter Edward Blount went into exile with his family in Bruges, but had returned to England by 1721.
 In 1708 Edward Blount married Anne Guise, a daughter of Sir John Guise, 2nd Baronet (c.
 1654–1695) of Elmore in Gloucestershire, which marriage was commemorated by the surviving heraldic overmantel above the fireplace of the great hall of Blagdon manor house.
 This shows the initials "EB" and displays the arms of Blount (Barry nebuly of six or and sable) impaling Gules, seven mascles vair 3,3,1 (Guise) above a scroll inscribed with a Latin motto Lux Tua Via Mea ("Your light is my path") with the date "1708".
 In 1717 "Edward Blount of Blagdon" registered his landholdings under the Registration of Papists' Estates, legislation passed following the Jacobite uprising of 1715.
 Edward Blount was a friend and patron of the poet Alexander Pope (1688–1744), and much correspondence between the two men during the years 1714-25 survives.
 Both were Roman Catholics.

-Edward Blount left three daughters as his co-heiresses:
+Edward Blount left four daughters as his co-heiresses: